 And of course, at these larger, slightly less vetted events (and this extends to flea markets and even car boot sales), there is always that rare chance to unearth some real gems, which couldn’t possibly go unnoticed under the watchful eyes of the highly experienced antique dealers at the more high end antique fairs where each item is so carefully vetted.

 At Sunbury Antique Market on the outskirts of London in Surrey, one buyer haggled a vase down to £80, to then fetch £60,000 for it at auction at Bonhams.
 So you never know, at one of the less exclusive fairs, you might find yourself a real treasure.

-In the next edition we will be taking a closer look at some of London’s hipper established and emerging antique fairs, flea markets, and pop-ups.
+In the next article we will be taking a closer look at some of London’s hipper established and emerging antique fairs, flea markets, and pop-ups.